stuvusIT/sympa/README.md

 ## Requirements

-Debian or Ubuntu
-A webserver that serves the sympa web app and a mysql database for it.
+Debian or Ubuntu with a webserver that serves the sympa web app and a mysql database for it.

 ## Role Variables